Chadtech/CtPaint-Desktop/README.md

 # CtPaint Desktop

 This is the desktop part of CtPaint.
-By that I mean, the home page, settings page, and the login, and all the things that are not part of the paint app.
-Thats just part of the larger architecture of CtPaint.
-Theres an over-arching App-Shell, that manages the initialization of sub-apps.
+By that I mean, the home page, settings page, and the login, and all the things that are not part of the paint application.
+Now that I have hindsight, "Desktop" appears to be a poor name.
+"Main" might have been better.
+Desktop and PaintApp are just parts of a broader application.
+Theres an over-arching App-Shell, that manages the initialization of the Desktop and PaintApp apps.

 ## Getting Started